jmcnamara/rust_xlsxwriter/examples/Readme.md

   `rust_xlsxwriter` `write()` method using the IntoExcelData trait to handle arbitrary user data that can be mapped to one of the main Excel data types.

+* `doc_button_set_caption.rs` - An example of adding an Excel Form Control button to a worksheet.
+This example demonstrates setting the button caption.

+* `doc_button_set_macro.rs` - An example of adding an Excel Form Control button to a worksheet.
+This example demonstrates setting the button macro.

 * `doc_chart_add_series.rs` - An example of creating a chart series via [`chart.add_series()`](Chart::add_series).